thatportugueseguy/ocaml-dotenv/README.md

 `export` will run through the env file and add the valid variables to the environment.
 They are then accessible via `Sys.get_env` exactly as if they were on the deployment (or development) environment when the program started.

-`parse` will run through the env file and get all the variables onto an association list, so that it can then be used withouth having the variables on the environment.
+`parse` will run through the env file and get all the variables onto an association list, so that it can then be used without having the variables on the environment.
 This is probably not used in most cases.
 Can be useful for loading files that aren't secret or for some types of debugging.
 Don't forget the debug option, there's a lot of good info there.

 ### Arguments to the functions: